Poland: Architecture

 The architecture of Poland reflects European architectural styles, with strong historical influences derived from Italy, Germany, and the Low Countries.
 Settlements founded on Magdeburg Law evolved around central marketplaces (plac, rynek), encircled by a grid or concentric network of streets forming an old town (stare miasto).
 Poland's traditional landscape is characterised by ornate churches, city tenements and town halls.
 Cloth hall markets (sukiennice) were once an abundant feature of Polish urban architecture.
 The mountainous south is known for its Zakopane chalet style, which originated in Poland.

 The earliest architectonic trend was Romanesque (c.
 11th century), but its traces in the form of circular rotundas are scarce.
 The arrival of brick Gothic (c.
 13th century) defined Poland's most distinguishable medieval style, exuded by the castles of Malbork, Lidzbark, Gniew and Kwidzyn as well as the cathedrals of Gniezno, Gdańsk, Wrocław, Frombork and Kraków.
 The Renaissance (16th century) gave rise to Italianate courtyards, defensive palazzos and mausoleums.
 Decorative attics with pinnacles and arcade loggias are elements of Polish Mannerism, found in Poznań, Lublin and Zamość.
 Foreign artisans often came at the expense of kings or nobles, whose palaces were built thereafter in the Baroque, Neoclassical and Revivalist styles (17th–19th century).

-Primary building materials comprising timber or red brick were extensively utilised in Polish folk architecture, and the concept of a fortified church was commonplace.
+Primary building materials timber and red brick were used extensively in Polish folk architecture, and the concept of a fortified church was commonplace.
 Secular structures such as dworek manor houses, farmsteads, granaries, mills and country inns are still present in some regions or in open air museums (skansen).
 However, traditional construction methods faded in the early-mid 20th century due to urbanisation and the construction of functionalist housing estates and residential areas.